ency-l/Fiji-Scripts/README.md

 The microglia version of the script above.
 Fully automated.
 Nucleus is segmented and those with bad IBA1 overlap (<50%) is removed, then only the largest object is kept (remove random nuc fragments that might got included on the edge).
 Measures CRM intensity at nucelus and cytoplasm (created by subtracting nucleus region from full IBA1 ROI.)
 Improved log function compared to the neuron version.

 # Archived
-These srcipts are obsolete and have better alternatives in the root menu.
+These scripts are obsolete and have better alternatives in the root menu.

 - **MicroGliaXPO**